simbulus-io/PyBounce/README.md

 better, given your existing environment.

-## 1. Running in a local Python Environement
+## 1. Running in a local Python environement

 You will need a version of python that is 3.7 or higher with a version of the matplotlib installed that is version 3.2 or higher.